jamescherti/minimal-emacs.d/README.md

 (setq minimal-emacs-gc-cons-threshold (* 64 1024 1024))
 ```

+### How to change the outline-mode or outline-minor-mode Ellipsis (...) to (▼)?

+If you want to to change the outline-mode or outline-minor-mode Ellipsis (...) to (▼), use the code snippet in this article: [Changing the Ellipsis (“…”) in outline-mode and outline-minor-mode](https://www.jamescherti.com/emacs-customize-ellipsis-outline-minor-mode/).

 ### How to run the minimal-emacs.d Emacs configuration from another directory?

 To run minimal-emacs.d from a different directory, you can specify the path to your configuration directory using the --init-directory option.
 For example, to run Emacs with the configuration located in ~/.config/minimal-emacs.d/, use the following command: